Building regulations in the United Kingdom: Part J. Combustion appliances and fuel storage systems

 Must have an adequate air supply for combustion and for efficient working of a flue pipe or chimney.

 Appliances shall discharge the products of combustion to the outside.

 The appliance, fireplace and chimney shall reduce the risk of the building catching fire.

+Fuel storage, for oil and/or LPG, must not increase the risk to a building from a fire.

 See Part B for general fire safety.

 Part K. Protection from falling, collision and impact

-Part K sets minimum standards for the safety of stairways, ramps and ladders, together with requirements for balustrading, windows, and vehicle barriers to prevent falling from floor edges, etc.
+Part K sets minimum standards for the safety of stairways, ramps and ladders, together with requirements for balustrading, windows, and vehicle barriers to prevent falling from floor edges, roofs, or balconies, etc.

 Glass and glazing safety is also covered.
 Also included are requirements for guarding where there is a risk of falling, pedestrian and vehicle barriers, and requirements to prevent injury from (opening) doors and windows.

 Glazing that people come into contact with whilst in a building, should, if broken, break in a way unlikely to cause injury, resist impact without breaking or be shielded or protected from impact.

 Buildings, other than dwellings that have transparent glazing which people come into contact with while moving around a building, must have features to make it apparent.

 Windows that can be opened must be operated safely and provision made for safe accessible cleaning.